espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Dragonblood Paragon.md

 **Dracomancer** Increase the number of times you can cast each of the granted 1st- and 2nd-level innate spells by 1.

-**Kobold Breath** Creatures that critically fail their save against your Kobold Breath take 3d4 persistent [[Persistent Damage]] of the type dealt by your draconic patron.
+**Kobold Breath** Creatures that critically fail their save against your Kobold Breath take 3d4 persistent [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Persistent Damage]] of the type dealt by your draconic patron.

 **Strongjaw Kobold** Your jaws unarmed attack gains the deadly d6 trait.